- Challenges and opportunities in a rapidly changing world

 Exhibitions, seminars, debates and much more!

 In spring 2021, we open the doors to an exciting and variable exhibition that also serves as a workshop space and place for meetings, conversations and discussion.

 Gylleboverket, work in progress, 2020

-Four themes creates a basic structure for the project and the ongoing investigation of the topic.
+Four themes create a basic structure for the project's research and the ongoing investigation of the topics.

 De-signing ecologyOur understanding and relation to the ecological system is drastically changing.
 Once we understood ourselves as being part of it, but today we posses the ability of de-signing the actual ecological system.
 The capacity of de-signing the ecological system is creating more and more fractions within our societies.
 Although we will be able to safe thousands of lives with such technologies, we are not able to escape from the demonic obsession of turning such technologies into weapons against each other.
 De-signing ecology is forcing us to evaluate our moral values as well as designing new hopes and inventing new fears.